ARE Series: Project Development & Documentation | PPD

 SECTION 3: Project Manual & Specifications 12-18%

-I also recommend just looking at Master Spec to familiarize yourself with how the numbering system works.
+I recommend looking at Master Spec to familiarize yourself with how the numbering system works.

 SECTION 4: Codes & Regulations 8-14%